GregUtas/robust-services-core/README.md

 you're not developing applications with RSC, you might find these tools useful.
 An overview of them is provided [here](docs/RSC-Cpp-Static-Analysis-Tools.md).

+## Installing the repository

+Download the repository to a directory named `rsc`, located directly within another directory named `rsc`.
+This is because, when the executable starts, it looks for its configuration file on the path `.../rsc/rsc/input/element.config.txt`.

 ## Building an executable

 RSC requires C++11.